 Yes.
-Imagine a fruity, orange filled version of your favorite cinnamon rolls.
+Imagine a fruity, orange-filled version of your favorite cinnamon rolls.
 That’s what these orange sweet rolls are!
 There’s a bit of cinnamon in the filling too.

 Both the milk and orange juice should be between 105-115°F. If the liquids are warmer than 115°F they will kill the yeast and if they are any cooler, they won’t activate the yeast.

 It could be a few different things.
-Making sure the liquids are the right temperature (as detailed above) is important.
-Otherwise your dough might not rise.
+Making sure the liquids are at the right temperature (as detailed above) is important.
+Otherwise, your dough might not rise.
 You also need to make sure your dough has a warm spot to rise (if rising overnight in the fridge, it needs more time to fully rise).

 Active dry yeast needs to be activated/rehydrated in liquid before using (instructions to do this are in the recipe card).
 Instant yeast is ready to use as is, and can be mixed into dry ingredients.
 Make sure you use active dry yeast for this recipe.